Home Disclosures and Material Facts

 The potential for a lawsuit is too great to do otherwise.
 Besides, even though it's prohibited, there are still places where lead paint is sold.

 Material facts are commonly referred to as anything that would affect the buyer's decision to purchase or the price and terms the buyer offers.
 In other words, if you have knowledge about a defect, it should be disclosed.
-In California, sellers are to notify buyers if a death has occurred on the property within the last 3 years.
+In California, sellers are to notify buyers if a death has occurred on the property within the last three years.
 Some buyers are creeped out by the knowledge that a seller died in the house.

 A seller once asked me if she should tell the buyer that her husband died in their bedroom five years ago.
 Although the law doesn't require it, because the death occurred outside of the three-year window and because the buyer did not ask about it, I suggested she disclose this to the buyers, and she did.
 Moreover, if she had chosen to withhold this information from the buyer, I would have had to disclose it because now I had knowledge of a material fact.